baldengineers/easytf2_mapper/README.md

 Make TF2 maps with blocks, in a sort of mario maker-esque way. currently in development; a few days or a week from being in beta.
 Send bugs, ideas, and suggestions to toadsrc@gmail.com.
 ### current development branch: save_branch
 <p>
 _CURRENTLY IN BETA 1.0.5.
 PROBABLY BUGGY.
-SEND BUGS TO toadsrc@gmail.com_
+SEND BUGS TO toadsrc@gmail.com_ This currently is only for Windows, but Linux compatibility is upcoming.
 <p>
 *READ THE README.TXT AND WIKI FOR INFO*
 <p>